Reflecting Upon Irreducible Mind

 Jime

-that is, something like Brahman (a consciousness plenum),
+panaesthesia, that is, something like Brahman (a consciousness

-then we can talk about filter theories and about consciousness being filtered
+plenum), then we can talk about filter theories and about consciousness

-and/or constrained by bodies and by brains.
-If, on the other hand, what we
+being filtered and/or constrained by bodies and by brains.
+If, on the other

-have is a primordial undifferentiated irritability, a proto-consciouss
+hand, what we have is a primordial undifferentiated irritability,

-stuff, then we cannot talk about filter theory.
-If you have together big
+a proto-consciouss stuff, then we cannot talk about filter theory.
+If you

-This is the very prerequisite for the filtering process: the elements to
+oranges and lemons!
+This is the very prerequisite for the filtering process:

-be filtered must be there prior to the filtering.
-But if,
+the elements to be filtered must be there prior to the filtering.

-instead, you did not have oranges and lemons and somehow you manage to come
+But if, instead, you did not have oranges and lemons and somehow you manage

-up to us with lemons (maybe you have all the organic molecules needed plus
+to come up to us with lemons (maybe you have all the organic molecules needed

-not come from Myers' having identified, in us, a "primitive simple irritability."
+idea does not come from Myers' having identified, in us, a "primitive simple

-If that had been the case, he (and anyone else too) most likely would have
+irritability."
+If that had been the case, he (and anyone else too) most

-never used the notion of filter at all.
-It simply would not apply.
+likely would have never used the notion of filter at all.
+It simply would

 3-We